 9) Monkfish may be processed at sea into tails and livers and landed as such products.
 Monkfish tails must be 11 inches in length and the total weight of monkfish tails may not exceed 536 pounds.
 The weight of monkfish livers must not exceed 25% the weight of monkfish tails being landed or 10% the weight of whole monkfish being landed.

-10) Fish weirs are not subject to daily trip limits.
-However, the combined landings of all fish weirs are subject to a 275,000 pound annual quota allocation.
-During the May 1 – October 31 inshore scup fishery, specific gear types are subject to closed fishing days. .
-Closed fishing days are subject to change for 2017.
-The Winter I and Winter II periods are managed by the federal government and seasons and limits may be adjusted by NMFS.
+10) Fish weirs are not subject to daily trip limits or closed fishing days.
+However, the combined landings of all fish weirs are subject to a 300,000 pound annual quota allocation.
+Trawlers may land scup 7-days per week.
+Hook and line and trap fishermen may land scup Sunday - Thursday during May; Sunday, Tuesday and Wednesday in June; and then 7-days per week beginning on July 1.
+The Winter I and Winter II periods are managed by the federal government and seasons and limits are set by NMFS and complemented by DMF.

 11) Striped bass may be taken by hook and line gear only; netting, spearing and snagging striped bass is prohibited (G.L. c.
 130 §100B).
 High-grading and fillet striped bass is prohibited.
+Fishermen fishing under the authority of a commercial boat permit or lobster permit when fishing aboard the vessel named on the permit are subject to the 15-fish limit.
+However, fishermen fishing under the authority of a commercial boat permit or lobster permit when fishing from another location (e.g., shore or another vessel) are subject to the 2-fish limit.
+All Individual and Rod and Reel permit holders are subject to the 2-fish limit as well.
 The commercial striped bass open fishing days during the season are Monday and Thursday for all gear types.
 Possession limits apply to both permit holders, regardless of the number of permits held, and vessels, regardless of the number of permits on board.